i Overview of securities law

 - the judgment was rendered by a foreign court that treated itself as competent even though it had no actual relationship with the parties or the subject matter at hand, and the defendant brings an objection before the Turkish court against the request for enforcement on this ground.

 There are two regimes for the taxation of securities in Turkey:

-- The declaration regime: this is the primary regime whereby taxes are declared by taxpayers in their annual tax return.
+- the declaration regime: this is the primary regime whereby taxes are declared by taxpayers in their annual tax return; and

 Income tax is covered by the declaration regime.
 Capital gains and interest income derived mainly from listed securities are covered by the provisional regime.

 Under the provisional regime, taxation is carried out through withholding, mainly by brokerage houses, banks and custody banks.
-The capital gains derived for a listing of equities on the stock exchange falls under the provisional system and will be subject to a 0 per cent rate withholding tax.
+The capital gains derived for a listing of equities on the stock exchange falls under the provisional system and will be subject to a zero per cent rate of withholding tax.

-Debt instruments issued by Turkish resident companies abroad, such as Eurobonds, are subject to the declaration regime.
+Debt instruments issued by Turkish-resident companies abroad, such as Eurobonds, are subject to the declaration regime.
 Non-resident investors are only exempt from the declaration regime until the end of 2020.
-Interest income is subject to withholding tax under the provisional regime, at a rate that ranges from 0 per cent to 10 per cent, depending on the debt instrument's maturity.
-Eurobonds with a maturity of five years or more are subject to withholding tax at a rate of 0 per cent.
+Interest income is subject to withholding tax under the provisional regime at a rate that ranges from zero per cent to 10 per cent, depending on the debt instrument's maturity.
+Eurobonds with a maturity of three years or more are subject to withholding tax at a rate of zero per cent.

 - the shares are held for more than two years;